brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

    - *enp0s8* interface of gateway-1 is connected to *enp0s8* interface of gateway-2 (vboxnet1).
    - *enp0s3* interface of gateway-2 is connected to *enp0s3* interface of comp2 (vboxnet2).

-   To do this, follow these steps:
+   To do this, follow these steps

       ![Virtualbox Manager Image](/IPSec/images/network1.png)

       **comp1 configuration**